DryLabRebel/twinSimulator/README.md

 female/female or male/female twin pairs.

 Necessarily, twin pairs will always be the same age.

+Phenotypes are normally distributed.

+Age is a truncated poisson distribution (max 120).
+A minimum age can be set (optional).
+If no minimum age is set, the defaul minimum is zero , however:

+*technically there in **no** minimum.
+By default the min age is set to `-Inf`, however a poisson distribution is probability distribution of positive discrete values by definition, so the minimum will always be zero - **however however**:*

+*If you set the minimum value of a simulated truncated poisson to `zero`, the simulated distribution will **not** be the same as a standard poisson - in R at least.*

 Each dataframe will contain 5 columns: